felipevillarrealdaza/pack-calculator-gs/Readme.md

+## Live Demo

+You can target the live demo using the following URL:

+*54.237.205.73:8000/api/v1*

+All the endpoints specified in this documentation should work in the live demo and locally.

 ## Running the Pack Calculator service
 You must run `docker-compose up`, which will spin up the following services:
 - API